What a Bloody Awful Country Northern Ireland’s century of division

-‘For God’s sake, bring me a large Scotch.
+“For God’s sake, bring me a large Scotch.
 What a bloody awful country!”
 Home Secretary Reginald Maudling, returning from his first visit to Northern Ireland in 1970

-Kevin Meagher argues that partition has been an unmitigated disaster for Nationalists and Unionists alike.
-As the long and fraught history of British rule in Ireland staggered to a close, a better future was there for the taking but was lost amid political paralysis, while the resulting fifty years of devolution succeeded only in creating a brooding sectarian stalemate that exploded into the Troubles.
+That partition, says Kevin Meagher, has been an unmitigated disaster for Nationalists and Unionists alike.
+Following the fraught history of British rule in Ireland, a better future was there for the taking but was lost amid political paralysis, while the resulting fifty years of devolution succeeded only in creating a brooding sectarian stalemate that exploded into the Troubles.

 Thoughtful and sometimes provocative, What a Bloody Awful Country reflects on how both Loyalists and Republicans might have played their cards differently and, ultimately, how the actions of successive British governments have amounted to a masterclass in failed statecraft.